tarohi24/docsim/README.md

 docsim
 =========

-docsim is a package for estimating ways of document retrieval.
+docsim is a package for estimating methods of document retrieval.
 If you have both a set of documents and citations (ground truth) among them, you can easily evaluate your retrieval method.